 Perjury is the crime of lying under oath.
 Many people assume that perjury is only a crime when someone lies during sworn testimony in Court.
 The fact is that anytime a person takes an oath to tell the truth and allegedly fails to do so, a Prosecutor might bring perjury charges.

 A conviction for a perjury charge could result in harsh penalties without the help of a Tequesta perjury Lawyer.
 It is critical for anyone threatened with perjury charges to get help from a dedicated Attorney at Leifert & Leifert right away.

 How Does the Law Define in Perjury in Tequesta?

 Although Florida law defines perjury as making a statement they believe to be false under oath, the law treats people who allegedly perjure themselves differently depending on whether the false statement was made in an official or unofficial setting.

 Florida Statute Title XLVI, § 837.011. sets forth the difference.
 Official proceedings are matters that take place in a court or before any officer of any legislative, administrative, or government agency.
 The law considers anything else an unofficial proceeding.

 When the alleged perjury occurs in an unofficial proceeding it is a first-degree Misdemeanor.
 When it occurs in an official proceeding it is a third-degree Felony.
 However, if the perjury occurs in an official proceeding and it relates to a capital Felony, the alleged perjury could be charged as a second-degree Felony.

 There are several elements that a Prosecutor must prove beyond a reasonable doubt to achieve a perjury conviction.

-Person Authorized to Administer Oaths
+When is a Person Authorized to Administer Oaths?